jagan3954/BOM-PCM/README.md

 # Bill-of-Materials-for-PCB-Design
-# Aim
+# Aim :

-To prepare the Bill of Material for the given circuit.
+To prepare the Bill of Material for the 2-Channel Relay circuit.

-# Software’s required
+# Software’s required :

-	Eagle software
+   Eagle software

-# Procedure
+# Procedure :

 Collect all relevant information about the product for which you are preparing the BOM. </br>
 Break down the product into its individual components, sub-assemblies, and raw materials. </br>